Constantin Mille: Early 1900s causes

 Interested in international causes, Mille was, by 1903, a vocal supporter of Alfred Dreyfus and Émile Zola during the Dreyfus Affair which split France into two rival political camps, one in arguing in favor of nationalism and militarism and the other in favor of justice and human rights.
 Writing at the time, he identified the Third Republic's influential conservative, revanchist and antisemitic groups with a "militarist dictatorship".

 In following years, Constantin Mille and Adevărul became opponents of the foreign policy endorsed by the new Sturdza cabinet, and denounced the convention signed with Austria-Hungary regarding, among other things, the duty to extradite Austrian citizens who took refuge to Romania — Mille argued that this was disadvantageous to ethnic Romanian political activists in Transylvania, Bukovina, and the Banat.
 He took the same stand on similar issues involving relations with the Russian and Ottoman Empires, calling for Bessarabians, Albanians and Aromanians who had evaded to Romania not to be persecuted.
-Additionally, in 1905, as the mutinous battleship Potemkin took refuge in Constanţa, he and his newspapers asked the Cantacuzino government to offer sailors safe haven.
+Additionally, in 1905, as the mutinous battleship Potemkin took refuge in Constanța, he and his newspapers asked the Cantacuzino government to offer sailors safe haven.

-He issued his second daily in 1904: begun as a morning edition of Adevărul, Dimineaţa soon became a paper on its own, and, through it, Mille was responsible for bringing in several innovations in the local press.
-He introduced colored print and images, leading Dimineaţa to claim that it was the first daily to be published in color (1912), and was the first in his country to make use of Linotype machines (1907).
+He issued his second daily in 1904: begun as a morning edition of Adevărul, Dimineața soon became a paper on its own, and, through it, Mille was responsible for bringing in several innovations in the local press.
+He introduced colored print and images, leading Dimineața to claim that it was the first daily to be published in color (1912), and was the first in his country to make use of Linotype machines (1907).

 During the large-scale Peasants' Revolt of 1907, he voiced criticism of the governing PNL for the violent manner in which it opted to repress protests, and questioned the attitudes of former socialists who had joined the latter group (including Constantin Stere, who was serving as prefect).
 At the time, Mille wrote:

 "Pacification, not cruelty!
 We do not wish to start a campaign on this painful issue.
 We hope that we will be heard and not have to alert public opinion, because calm is required in these murky and unfortunate times.
 Yet we cannot allow that, after the savagery of peasant gangs, follow the savagery of people coming «with the law»."

 Additionally, Mille's paper called for reparations to be paid to victims' families, for an amnesty to be declared, and for Vasile Kogălniceanu, an activist who supported the peasant cause and faced trial, to be set free; it also published the influential protest of Ion Luca Caragiale (1907 din primăvară până'n toamnă, "1907 from Spring till Autumn"), which questioned the establishment and policies of Romania.